Mamma Mia!, Wang Du, 2003

 "Wang Du, an artist of Chinese origin but Parisian by adoption, has been recognized as the master of image manipulation related to mass media.
 He is considered an iconoclastic hero in his reclaiming and destruction of the spectacular images of our contemporary society, which is founded on the logic of creation, consumption, and manipulation of both textual and visual information.
 In his spectacular sculptures and installations, Wang Du transforms some of the most extraordinary moments—broadcast by the hegemonic system of mass media—into ironic and absurd forms.
 Looking at his exceptional artworks, what one truly experiences is the final disillusionment with the fictitious myth of contemporary society, sustained by the machine that drives global capitalism.
 Tourism is undoubtedly the most important activity in the region where Arte all’Arte takes place.
 It also represents the underlying foundation of contemporary society in these areas and dominates much of the economic, cultural, and political activity that occurs here.

-Wang Du, rather than commenting on the apparent phenomenon of touristic triumph, is particularly interested in exploring the inner and essential nature of tourism itself.
-The obsessive fascination with the myth of the image leads him to question the surprising nature of the urban landscape of San Gimignano.
-But the artist prefers to play with the fictitious quality of the place instead of dealing with its ‘real history’: somewhere in the city, against the spectacular image of San Gimignano with its towers, he discreetly digs into the ground and reveals a large object that seemingly belongs to a distant past.
-Its unusual appearance reminds us of some flying object from outer space and, at the same time, it also resembles an oversized version of household goods sold in supermarkets… Obviously, Wang Du is crafting a new attraction for this famous tourist destination—one that turns out to be the most suspicious, much like the kind of tourism he proposes.
-It is simply a parody of contemporary tourism and of economic and social life, portraying San Gimignano as a “city of tourist clichés.”
+Rather than commenting on the apparent phenomenon of tourism's triumph, Wang Du is particularly interested in exploring the internal and essential nature of tourism itself.
+The obsessive fascination with the myth of the image leads him to question the surprising nature of San Gimignano’s cityscape.
+But the artist prefers to play with the fictitious quality of the place, rather than dealing with its ‘real history’: somewhere in the city, against the spectacular image of San Gimignano with its towers, he discreetly digs into the ground and unveils a large object presumably belonging to a distant past.
+Its anomalous appearance reminds us of some kind of flying object from cosmic space and, at the same time, also resembles an oversized version of household items sold in supermarkets… Clearly, Wang Du is developing a new attraction for this famous tourist destination—one that proves to be the most suspicious, much like the type of tourism he proposes.
+It is simply a parody of contemporary tourism and of economic and social life, which sees San Gimignano as a ‘city of tourist clichés."

 Credits